moosthuizen42/NVP_Electronic_Controller/README.md

 - Firmware for an 8-bit Microchip microcontroller

-This design is free for anyone to use without restriction or acknowledgement.
+This design is free for anyone to use without restriction.
 The authors request that any additional design work on the basis of this controller is open-sourced as well.

 ## Monitor-only vs. Monitor and control